*This post may contain affiliate links for your convenience. For more info, check out our Privacy & Disclosure Policy.

 Teach kids about the Last Supper during Easter Week with this family-friendly dinner idea and printable discussion cards!

-First, Create Your Last Supper Menu
+Simple Last Supper Menu

 You really can choose any foods your family will eat that were similar to those foods in the time of Jesus.
 Our favorites include some traditional foods and some slightly altered: